One year later: A look back at the evolution of the coronavirus pandemic here in Ohio

 *Watch Gov. DeWine’s most recent update on the pandemic above.*

-CLEVELAND (WJW) — It’s been one year since Governor Mike DeWine first briefed residents about the potential threat of coronavirus here in Ohio.
+CLEVELAND (WJW) — It’s been one year since Gov. Mike DeWine first briefed residents about the potential threat of coronavirus here in Ohio.

 At the time, there were no confirmed cases reported.
 However, that would all change days later.